telostat/xlsx-tabulate/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/telostat/xlsx-tabulate)
 ![GitHub](https://img.shields.io/github/license/telostat/xlsx-tabulate)

-> **Note:** This application is under development and of prototype quality at
+> **Note:** This library is under development and of prototype quality at the
-> the moment.
+> moment.
 Expect significant breaking changes without notification until we
 > reach the first minor version.
 Until then, we will keep bumping the patch
 > version.